 Turn the mirror head so that it swings further outboard and adjust the mirror surface as needed.

-Select the mirror you want to move by turning the knob clockwise to adjust the passenger's side mirror and counterclockwise to adjust the driver's side mirror.
+Select each mirror by turning the knob clockwise for the passenger's side mirror or counterclockwise for the driver's side mirror.
 The center position is neutral.